Index funds are the best thing to happen to individual investors since the inception of the stock market.

 In 1975, the man who popularized index funds, John Bogle, entered the business.
 Bogle started the First Index Investment Trust, the predecessor to today’s Vanguard Index 500 Fund (VOO).
 The First Index was one of the earliest S&P 500 funds.

-The First Index Investment Trust received no love from the investment industry.
-Analysts and brokers mocked the First Index as “Bogle’s Folly” and labeled it “un-American.”
+The First Index Investment Trust received little love from the investment industry.
+Analysts and brokers mocked it as “Bogle’s Folly” and labeled it “un-American.”
 Bogle, however, had the last laugh.

 Bogle’s Folly is going strong 45 years after its birth.
 The Vanguard S&P 500 had total net assets of $720.2 billion on October 15, 2021.

-The size of the index fund market is huge; index funds held $11 trillion in assets in April 2021, nearly 30% of the market capitalization of the S&P 500, valued at $36.54 trillion.
+The size of the index fund market is huge; in April 2021, index funds held $11 trillion in assets, nearly 30% of the market capitalization of the S&P 500, which is valued at $36.54 trillion.

 Index funds are the biggest single stockholders in 90% of the companies in the S&P 500.
 Index funds comprised 20% to 30% of the US equities market in 2018, Harvard Law School Professor John C. Coats estimates.*